-Scholars receive a year of training in quantitative research methods, a year of one-on-one mentorship from an expert in quantitative methodology, and a lifelong peer network of STEM Education researchers.
+Scholars receive a year of training in quantitative research methods, a year of access to a state-of-the-art statistical computation and software server, a year of one-on-one mentorship from an expert in quantitative methodology, and a lifelong peer network of STEM Education researchers.
 In addition, Scholars will have the opportunity to meet and interact with the National Science Foundation program officer who oversees the Division of Research on Learning in Formal and Informal Settings for STEM Education research funding (Dr. Finbarr Sloane).

 - The Program Team mostly consists of quantitative methodologists.
 In order to be successful in STEM Education research, we need to collaborate with content area experts.
 How does the Program incorporate content area experts into the Scholars' experiences?

 In order to apply, Scholars must identify a Content Area Mentor, and the Content Area Mentor must commit to mentoring the Scholar on their proposed research throughout the year.
 In addition, the Program Team includes an expert in STEM Education research, Dr. Ebony Terrell Shockley, and an expert in mentorship, Dr. Kimberly Griffin.

 - What do Content Area Mentors get out of providing mentorship to their Scholar?